calebhorst/upper-peninsula-michigan-2025/README.md

 ### The Elusive Montreal Falls
 - My white whale.
 Google maps reported the trailhead about 15 miles into a seasonal ATV road.
-- I never did make it to the falls, but I gave the Corolla some off road experience.
+- I never did make it to the `Montreal Falls`, but I gave the Corolla some off road experience.

 ![Copper Harbor Offroad Trail - Montreal Falls](personal_photos/CopperHarborOffroadTrail-MontrealFalls.jpg)
 ![Upper Montreal Falls](professional_photos/UpperMontrealFalls.jpg)